+1 (film): Cast

+Additionally, Chrissy Chambers and Ronke Shonibare portray strippers Kitty and Katty, respectively.
+Hannah Kasulka appears as Jill's fencing opponent.

 Themes

 Meredith McLean from The Au Review pointed out that the film had the theme of identity, identity crisis (specifically youth identity) and narcissism.
 She compared the film to the mindlessness of the adolescence and claimed the film wanted the viewer to be themselves.

 Genre

 Iliadis denies that the film was ever a horror film.
-He claims that it is a science fiction film, according to indienyc.com.
+He said it is a science fiction film in an interview with indienyc.com.
 However, in another interview with Icon vs. Icon, he explained that he attempted to make the movie interesting while combining several genres.
 In that same interview, he explained that some scenes of the film were horror and the other scenes were tender.

 Production

 Script

 In an interview, Dennis Iliadis said that he asked himself three questions: